Darton State College Health Sciences Department |

 - Meet all of Darton State College’s acceptance requirements.

-- Complete the Radiologic Science program application provided in this packet.
+- Submit a completed Radiologic Science program application (one-page form provided in the application packet).

 - Visual acuity with or without corrective lenses to view radiographic images, physicians’ orders, patients’ charts, identifying markers on patients, equipment manuals, to identify respirations of patients, etc.;